 The Batman official trailer

-On the flip side, as well shot as the movie undoubtedly is, the relentless gloom makes for a lack of variation in the visuals; with a 2 hours 55 minutes runtime, the movie feels too long; and, due to a narrative misstep around a major character, the climactic set piece does not deliver the tension it aims to.
+On the flip side, as well shot as the movie undoubtedly is, the relentless gloom makes for a lack of variation in the visuals.
+With a 2 hours 55 minutes runtime, the movie feels too long.
+And, due to a narrative misstep around a major character, the climactic set piece does not deliver the tension it aims to.

-In terms of superhero success, Marvel have held the genre in a stranglehold for over a decade but, by taking a little from the Marvel template, and harking back to old-fashioned visual and (say it quietly) non-formulaic filmmaking, Reeves has created a DC cinematic universe we can get excited about again.
+Marvel have held the genre in a stranglehold for over a decade but, by taking a little from the Marvel template, and harking back to old-fashioned visual and (say it quietly) non-formulaic filmmaking, Reeves has created a DC cinematic universe we can get excited about again.

 Reeves impresses by finding sides to his protagonist not yet explored on the movie screen.
 The murder mystery narrative twists, turns and (mostly) entertains; the cinematography makes this one of the best looking Bat-movies to date and, in Pattinson, we have a Batman who is already in the conversation for greatest big screen version of the character.